FirmwGuy/CEP/docs/L0_KERNEL/topics/E3-EPISODIC-ENGINE.md

 **Q: Can read-only episodes mutate state at the end?**
 They can queue intents (e.g., stage a transaction) for commit on the next beat, but mutation helpers stay guarded.
 Use a dedicated RW episode (with leases) for mutators; RO slices exist to analyse state, stream data, or schedule follow-on work.

+**Q: Can a hybrid episode return to RO after writing?**
+Yes.
+Call `cep_ep_demote_to_ro()` once leases are released.
+The current slice yields, the heartbeat schedules the next slice on the threaded executor, and subsequent mutations will require a fresh promotion.
+Hybrid slices preserve accumulated CPU/IO budget data across promotions and demotions so guardrails remain intact.

 **Q: How do RW leases interact with descendants?**
 Call `cep_ep_request_lease()` with `include_descendants=true` when you need the whole subtree.
 The kernel normalises the supplied `cep_cell_path`, bears store/data locks on the lease root, and lets the owning episode mutate descendants while other contexts see the lock and return `false`.
 Remember to release the lease (or close the episode) so the lock vanishes before the next owner arrives.